vortique/akuma/README.md

 ## Features

 - Everything have a property.
-- Everyting can be a property.
+- Everything can be a property.

 > I don't know anything more than this (for now).